How to Address Drafts and Air Leaks from Windows in Your Home

 Finding Window Air Leaks

-Drafts can emanate from the edges, damaged weather strips, gaps or cracks on your windows.
+Drafts can come from the edges, damaged weather strips, gaps or cracks on your windows.
 Normal wearing out with time may cause the double-hung sashes in wood windows to shrink or the gaskets in aluminum or vinyl windows to wear out.
 Therefore, carrying out a thorough visual inspection is more than ideal in zeroing in on the problematic areas.

 Alternatively, you can try the commonly practiced smoke test during a cool and windy day.
 The test involves the following: